CitoEngine/docs.citoengine.org/README.md

 CitoEngine Documentation is available at http://citoengine.readthedocs.org

-Pull requests are welcome to improve documentation.
+We aim to make CitoEngine documentation as comprehensive as we can, Pull requests to improve documentation is welcome.